The simple formula

 Calculate your real 2026 payback

-Upload your solar proposal — the analyzer calculates payback using realistic utility escalation, validated production, the correct (zero) federal credit for cash/loan purchases, and your actual financing terms.
+Upload your solar proposal — the analyzer calculates payback using realistic utility escalation, validated production, the correct incentives for your financing structure, and your actual loan or lease terms.

 Analyze My Payback →Frequently asked questions